sunknudsen/privacy-guides/how-to-configure-self-hosted-vpn-kill-switch-using-pf-firewall-on-macos/README.md

 #! /bin/sh

 if [ "$(id -u)" != "0" ]; then
-  echo "This script must run as root" exit 1 fi
+  printf "%s\n" "This script must run as root" exit 1 fi